MalonzaMcCarthy/MalonzaMcCarthy/README.md

 -:blue_square: I'm a tech enthusiast

--:peace_symbol: bonus: also i love to sketch ugly things
+-:peace_symbol: bonus: also i love to try new things

--:pirate_flag: Blazing fast learning
+-:pirate_flag:

 #### ❯MMM — Creating things is satisfying ;⏎